wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#slowapi">SlowAPI</a>]</td>
 <td>

-Returns a list of top slowest APIs by the response latency (95th percentile value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns a list of top slowest APIs based on the response latency (95th percentile value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>